-Santiago Atitlan has been the site of massacres and continuous murders ever since the army permanently occupied the town in 1978.
-Mayor Delfino Rodas is calling for a rapid investigation into the massacre and prosecution of those found responsible as well as the removal of the army garrison from Santiago Atitlan.
-Referring to the army base, he states that "Instead of protecting us, it is they who, under the effects of alcohol, become the assasins of the residents of this area."
-The people of Guatemala have expressed their solidarity with the people of Santiago Atitlan on a huge scale.
+Santiago Atitlan has been the site

+)f massacres and continuous murders ever

+since the army permanently occupied the town

+in 1978.
+Mayor Delfino Rodas is calling for a

+rapid investigation into the massacre and

+prosecution of those found responsible as

+well as the removal of the army garrison

+from Santiago Atitlan.
+Referring to the army

+base, he states that "Instead of protecting us,

+it is they who, under the effects of alcohol,

+become the assasins of the residents of this

+area."
+The people of Guatemala have

+expressed their solidarity with the people of Santiago Atitlan on a huge scale.
 Many Indian, religious and human rights groups are demanding justice.
 The people of Atitlan are not allowing themselves to be intimidated and are coming forth to give testimony, in spite of repeated threats to their well-being.

 The military is emphasizing that the massacre was a "mistake committed by the officers and soldiers of the garrison."
-According to the Guatemala News, the massacre was no mistake, but part of a well-orchestrated plan to intimidate and hold back the growing tide of popular discontent.
-The 1978 massacre of over 300 farmers in Panzós, Alta Verapaz, the killing of 39 political leaders in the Spanish Embassy in 1980 and the with them by reading the following declaration in their respective languages over local radio and televsion stations:

-"scorched earth" policy that did away with more than 440 villages and countless human beings between 1982 and 1984, were all carried out on orders that filtered down through the military chain of command.
-Indian organizations in Guatemala are requesting that people throughout the world express solidarity
+According to the Guatemala News, the massacre was no mistake. but part of a well-orchestrated plan to intimidate and hold back the growing tide of popular discontent.
+The 1978 massacre of over 300 farmers in Panzas, Alta Verapaz, the killing of 39 political leaders in the Spanish Embassy in 1980 and the "scorched earth" policy that did away with more than 440 villages and countless human beings between 1982 and 1984, were all carried out on orders that filtered down through the military chain of command.
+Indian organizations in Guatemala are requesting that people throughout the world express solidarity with them by reading the following declaration in their respective languages over local radio and televison stations: